-Redesigning a street, while not always cheap or easy, is the single most effective way to prevent loss of life—saving drivers, cyclists, and pedestrians.
-BFF intentionally chooses the crosswalks monitored based on whether or not engineering changes are needed.
-The addition of a Pedestrian Crossing W11-2 Sign, advanced stop lines or yield markings, RRFBs, or school crossing signs lead to a leap in driver yield rates at crosswalks.
+Redesigning a street, while not always cheap or easy, is one of the most effective ways to prevent loss of life—saving drivers, cyclists, and pedestrians.
+Best Foot Forward intentionally chooses the crosswalks monitored based on whether or not engineering changes are needed.
+The addition of a pedestrian crossing sign, advanced stop lines or yield markings, RRFBs, or school crossing signs lead to a leap in driver yield rates at crosswalks.

 Engineering – typically consisting of signs, road striping, medians, signals, and signal timing – provides visual cues pedestrians rely on at busier intersections to determine who has the right of way.

-When BFF launched in 2012, senior consultants from the Center for Education and Research in Safety (CERS) worked in cooperation with Orange County engineers, City of Orlando engineers and Best Foot Forward staff to conduct a crosswalk audit to identify the most problematic crosswalks and those to be upgraded with low cost engineering improvements.
+When Best Foot Forward launched in 2012, senior consultants from the Center for Education and Research in Safety (CERS) worked in cooperation with Orange County engineers, City of Orlando engineers and Best Foot Forward staff to conduct a crosswalk audit to identify the most problematic crosswalks and those to be upgraded with low cost engineering improvements.

 - Prompting sign telling peds to extend arm to cross

 - Optional – Install RRFB devices at high traffic midblock crosswalk with low driver yielding compliance (7 and 8)

 Learn about the importance and usage of Pedestrian Flashing Beacons from the Florida Department of Transportation, the Florida Highway Patrol and WKMG’s Trooper Steve.

 - Remains 65-70% or above driver yield rate without wavering

 - Has a large increase in driver compliance